gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 the origin of the constants of nature, the interpretation of quantum mechanics.

-In this domain —
+In this domain, where the questions are hardest and the stakes are highest, we have made almost no progress in forty years.

-the domain where the questions are hardest and the stakes are highest — we have made almost no progress in forty years.
+I am describing accurately where we are.

-This is not pessimism.
+Not pessimistically.
-It is an accurate description of where we are.
+Accurately!

 ---